andrewm4894/Open-Assistant/backend/README.md

 Make sure you have all requirements installed.
 You can do this by running `pip install -r requirements.txt` inside the `backend` folder and `pip install -e .` inside the `oasst-shared` folder.
-Then, run the backend using the `run-local.sh` script inside the `scripts` folder.
+Then, run the backend using the `run-local.sh` script inside the `scripts/backend-development` folder.
 This will start the backend server at `http://localhost:8080`.

 ## REST Server Configuration